A photo of the NYC Skyline

 New York Hate Crimes Defense Attorney

-Facing a hate crime charge in New York can be a stressful experience.
-The potential consequences — penalties, fines, and a permanent criminal record — can be overwhelming.
+Facing a hate crime charge in New York can be a stressful experience involving concerns over potential consequences such as penalties, fines, and a permanent criminal record.
+Additionally, the sensitive nature of these charges requires skilled legal representation.

 Understanding Hate Crimes